 Open the Installed tab, find the Database Tools and SQL plugin, and select the checkbox next to the plugin name.

-IntelliJ IDEA lets you edit delimited text files (CSV, TSV, and other delimiter-separated formats) as tables.
+IntelliJ IDEA lets you edit files with delimiter-separated values (CSV, TSV, and other delimiter-separated formats) as tables.

 You are using IntelliJ IDEA Ultimate Edition.
 The corresponding functionality is not available in the Community Edition.

 The bundled Database Tools and SQL plugin is enabled.
-For more information, see Install plugins.
+For more information, refer to Install plugins.

 The filename extension is associated with the text file type.
-For more information, see File type associations.
+For more information, refer to File type associations.

-Edit CSV in the table view
+Open DSV file in the table view

 Right-click inside a delimited text file and then click Edit as Table.
-Also, you can click the Edit as Table icon in the editor.
+Alternatively, you can click the Edit as Table icon in the editor.

-In the dialog that opens, specify format settings and click OK.
+In the Configure CSV Format for <file_name> dialog that opens, specify format settings and click OK.

 The dialog has three predefined formats (CSV, TSV, and Pipe-separated) and lets you create a custom format.
 For example, you may require comma-separated values with semicolons as row separators.

-The data editor opens in a separate tab based on the settings you configure.
+Once you confirm the format settings, the Data tab will present data in a table format correspondingly.
 If you want to use different format settings, repeat the previous procedure and open the data editor again.

 Click the column header to toggle between sorting directions: ascending, descending, and initial unsorted state.

-Right-click the column header and then click Hide column.
+Right-click the column header and then click Hide Column.

-To see the list of all columns, right-click any column header and then click Column List.
+To see the list of all columns, right-click any column header and then click Columns List.
 Names of hidden columns are shown struck through.
 To toggle between hidden and shown state of a column, select it in the list and press Space.